How to Buy a Used Car from a Dealer

 - Never buy a car without bringing a friend along.
 They can help you avoid high pressure sales pitches, give a second opinion, and be a witness if you have to go to court.
 Use this "Car Checklist" to help you remember the basic things to check.

 - First, call your bank or credit union, or go to the library to check on the “blue book” value of the car model you want to buy.
 You can also find it online at www.kbb.com.
-This is a good way to know the market prices for that car in that condition.
+Kelley Blue Book is a company that reports market values for new and used cars based on many factors.
+Looking the car up in the “blue book” is a good way to know what the car you want is worth.

 - Watch out for tricks.
 “Bait and Switch” is when you go to a dealer to look for an advertised “deal,” but it is gone.
 Then they show you a more expensive car.
 Another trick is when the salesperson says, “My manager may not agree with this price, so buy it now.”
 Take your time.
-If you let them rush you, you will not get the best deal.
+If you let them rush you, you won't get the best deal.

 This can also happen with financing.
 Sometimes they even let you take the car and then call you back and try to force you to sign for a higher priced loan.

 - Get a mechanic you trust to look at the car before you agree to buy it.
 If the seller refuses, buy your car somewhere else.
 There is probably something to hide.

 - Get all promises in writing.
 A spoken promise is almost impossible to prove and enforce.
-If they will not put things in writing, they will probably not stand by the promise.
+If they won't put things in writing, they probably won't stand by the promise.

 - Always ask the seller specific questions about the car, like: